top of page

 zepherRV.jpg

 The crash was hard on my relationship with Jennifer.
-We took a break from each other as she headed to Tucson AZ to help get a fancy wellness spa open.
+We took a break from each other as she headed to Tucson AZ to help get a wellness spa open.
 I went to San Francisco and ended up doing some storycatching work for an old friend.
 While there, he went to a conference and met a young filmmaker that had this crazy idea about "guerrilla philanthropy."
 What he was imagining was a reality TV show with a heart that would help people in need that he and his street shaman partner picked randomly on the street.
 Even though I liked the concept and could imagine the web part of the transmedia play, I never thought we would sell it to a cable TV network.
 But we did and that launched Random 1 and the follow up documentary about what happened to us on Random 1… Lost in Woonsocket.

 R1PosterPDFImage.jpg